Skip to content

 If you run docker compose up and see errors related to connecting to the Kubernetes cluster, you may need to reconfigure K3s certificates.
 See the Q&A section for guidance.

-If successful, visiting http://127.0.0.1 may still show 404 page not found.
-This likely comes from Traefik, K3s's default ingress controller.
-You can reconfigure Traefik.
-See Q&A for details.
+If successful, visiting http://127.0.0.1:8888 will reach CdsCTF.
+If you use http://127.0.0.1 (ports 80/443), you may get 404 page not found from K3s's Traefik.
+You can reconfigure Traefik; see Q&A for details.

 Once resolved, run: docker compose up -d and CdsCTF should start successfully.